SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 A selection of industrial tags have the "landuse=industrial" tag added.

-### Places

-place=quarter is shown as place=neighbourhood

-### Single point objects

-Various milestones etc. are consolidated into "man_made=marker" and "(milestone)" is appended to the name.
-Various pipeline markers are consolidated into "man_made=marker" and "(pipeline marker)" is appended to the name.
-Various boundary stones are consolidated into "man_made=marker" and any inscription and "(boundary stone)" are appended to the name.
-Various other stones are consolidated into "man_made=marker" and any inscription and "(ogham stone)", "(historic stone)" or "(historic stone)" are appended to the name.
-Mass rocks are consolidated into "man_made=marker" and "(mass rock)" is appended to the name.
-Clocks (tower, pedestal and sundial) are shown as a dot with an appropriate suffix.
-Left luggage, parcel lockers and vending machines are all shown as a dot with an appropriate suffix.
-Pianos and musical instruments are shown with a suffix.
-Motorcycle and bicycle parking are shown, with a suffix if for pay.
-Laybies are shown as parking.
-Toilets are shown with a suffix indicating pay or free, male or female etc.
-"historic=monument" are shown with a suffix of "(monument)"; and other historic things, with an appropriate suffix..
-Similarly "tourism=attraction", "tourism=artwork", "amenity=arts_centre", information offices, audioguides.
-Historic mines are shown as ruins.
-Also show non-historic mines are shown.
-Plaques and cairns, chimneys, and hogweed are all shown.
-Various points that have references (e.g. trig points) have that "ref" shown.
-Wind turbines and wind pumps, vent shafts and horse mounting blocks are all shown with an appropriate suffix.
-B&Bs and self catering etc. are shown.
-If we've named a node, and it has no other useful tag, it'll appear as a named point (actually searchable via "Others / Social Service").

 ### Former telephone boxes

 The current use is appended to the name, for example "(fmr phone defib)".